BallisticLA/RandBLAS/INSTALL.md

 RandBLAS is configured with CMake and built with GNU make.
 The configuration and build processes are simple once RandBLAS' dependencies are in place.

-Assuming you used the recipies from Section 1 to get RandBLAS' dependencies, you can build download, build, and install RandBLAS as follows:
+Assuming you used the recipes from Section 1 to get RandBLAS' dependencies, you can build download, build, and install RandBLAS as follows:

 ```shell